sakshi-2028/Aws/README.md

 Limitation of IAM :

-IAM user limits is 5000 per aws account.you can add 10 user at one time. your are also limited to 1000 IAM roles under AWS account.
+1)IAM user limits is 5000 per aws account.you can add 10 user at one time.
+2)your are also limited to 1000 IAM roles under AWS account.
 3)default limits of managed polices attaced to an IAM role and IAM user is 10.
 4)IAM user can be member of 10 group(max).
 5)we can assign two access key to an IAM user

 Benefits of IAM :

 1)shared access to you aws account.